dankamongmen/notcurses/README.md

 * The unit tests assume dimensions of at least 80x25.
 They might work in a smaller terminal.
 They might not.
 Don't file bugs on it.

+### DirectColor detection

+ncurses aims to use only information found in the terminal's terminfo entry to detect capabilities, DirectColor being one of them.
+Support for this is indicated by terminfo having a flag, added in NCURSES 6.1, named `RGB` set to `true`.
+However, as of today there are few and far between terminfo entries which have the capability in their database entry and so DirectColor won't be used in most cases.
+Terminal emulators have had for years a kludge to work around this limitation of terminfo in the form of the `COLORTERM` environment variable which, if set to either `truecolor` or `24bit` does the job of indicating the capability of sending the escapes 48 and 38 together with a tripartite RGB (0 <= c <= 255 for all three components) to specify fore- and background colors.
+Checking for `COLORTERM` admittedly goes against the goal stated at the top of this section but, for all practical purposes, makes the detection work quite well **today**.

 ### Fonts